stuartj073/TurnStyle/README.md

 -As an artist/record store owner, I want to be able to identify the different options at my disposal for advertising my business.
 Clicking on to the 'Deal's' page outlines what options a user can avail from and at which cost.

--As an artist/record store owner, I want to be made aware of the various prices associated with each business plan.
-'Deal's' page outlines the exact cost associated with each plan.

 -As an owner, I want to push my websites main ethos to the customer in the cover section of the website.
 The main feeling/ mission statement is made known to the valuable customer on the site photo.